fhirstarterjs/ehr/README.md

 Restyle via the stable `fs-ehr-*` classes and CSS variables (`--fs-ehr-fill`, `--fs-ehr-surface`, `--fs-ehr-track`, `--fs-ehr-text`, `--fs-ehr-radius`, `--fs-ehr-backdrop`).
-Because the theme is loaded as normal CSS, your own later/higher-specificity rules override it — and the components accept class overrides directly.
+Because the theme is loaded as normal CSS, your own later/higher-specificity rules override it, and the components accept class overrides directly.